-Its fluffy texture and slightly nutty flavor make it a perfect base for spring cooking.
+With a fluffy texture and mild, slightly nutty flavor it's a perfect base for spring cooking.
 Try adding nuts and dried fruit or salty cheeses and fresh herbs.
 Here’s one of our favorite quinoa recipes: Kale Salad with Orange Champagne Vinaigrette.

 2. Apple Cider Vinegar